sujaltv/ddpw/docs/docs/index.rst

 The **Distributed Data Parallel wrapper** is a minimal PyTorch-based wrapper that makes it easy to run deep learning models on a CPU, a GPU, multiple GPUSs, or clustered nodes of GPUs.
+It also includes support for training Mac's Apple M1.

 This is a "DDP" wrapper; it supports data parallelism across processors, not model parallelism.
 To learn more about DDP, refer to PyTorch documentation on